President's Emergency Plan for AIDS Relief: History

+History until 2025

 PEPFAR began with President George W. Bush and First Lady Laura Bush, and their interests in AIDS prevention, Africa, and what Bush termed "compassionate conservatism."
-According to his memoir Decision Points the two of them developed a serious interest in improving the fate of the people of Africa after reading Alex Haley’s Roots and visiting The Gambia in 1990.
+According to his memoir Decision Points the two of them developed a serious interest in improving the fate of the people of Africa after reading Alex Haley's Roots and visiting The Gambia in 1990.
 In 1998, while pondering a run for the U.S. presidency, he discussed Africa with Condoleezza Rice, his future secretary of state.
 Rice said that, if elected, working more closely with countries on that continent should be a significant part of his foreign policy.
 She also told him that HIV/AIDS was a central problem in Africa but that the United States was spending only $500 million per year on global AIDS, with the money spread across six federal agencies, without a clear strategy for curbing the epidemic.

+George W. Bush became president in 2001.
 In April 2003, the United States House of Representatives passed what would become PEPFAR by a 375-41 majority, although with an amendment that one-third of the prevention money had to go to sexual abstinence programs.
 20 percent of the overall money would go to prevention, 15% to palliative care, 10% to orphans, and 55% to treatment.

-In May 2003, both the House and Senate passed passed and President Bush signed the U.S. Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003 (“Global AIDS Act”).
-This specified a series of broad and specific goals, and alternated between specifying measurable goals and time periods in some areas and delegating authority to the President for identifying goals in other areas.
+In May 2003, both the House and Senate passed and President Bush signed the U.S. Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003 (“Global AIDS Act”).
+This specified a series of broad and specific goals, and alternated between specifying measurable goals and time periods in some areas and delegating authority to the president for identifying goals in other areas.
 This legislation also established the State Department Office of the Global AIDS Coordinator to oversee all international AIDS funding and programming.

-PEPFAR continues to be a cornerstone of U.S. global health efforts.
-On April 4, 2014, Ambassador Deborah L. Birx was sworn in as United States Global AIDS Coordinator.
-She held the position until January 2021 when Angeli Achrekar filled the Acting role, from being Principal Deputy.